Prevent Hospital Infections

 Prevention

-• ask if it’s safe to raise the head of your bed
+• Ask if it’s safe to raise the head of the bed

 Share by: